dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 3.34.
-Discuss suﬃcient conditions on a polynomial of degree 5 to have Galois group $S_5$ over Q and prove your statements.
+Discuss sufficient conditions on a polynomial of degree 5 to have Galois group $S_5$ over $\QQ$ and prove your statements.

 ### Question 3.35
 Show that if f is an irreducible quintic with precisely two nonreal roots, then its Galois group is $S_5$.